hapax/hapax.github.io/assets/simple-qm.md

 Ironically, in his efforts to discredit quantum mechanics, Einstein invented *entanglement*, perhaps the most useful and essentially quantum phenomenon, as we will see below.
-Even when he was wrong, he was right!
+Even when Einstein was wrong, he was right!

 ### 2.4.
 The uncertainty principle<a id="sec-2-4" name="sec-2-4"></a>